afr0thunder/machine_learning_pipeline/README.md

 What is the product goal?
 - Can this be done using hueristics?
-- Is this solvable by another method?
+- Is this solvable by another simpler method?

 How to frame the product goal in terms of ML?
 - Product goal is a servic or result or product.